AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 I started my journey in January 2025 by first creating a small window with a simple triangle.
 This took me almost a week just to get right, because of the many vulkan entities that needs to be set and initialized.
 It takes so many lines of code to just create a simple window.
 At first, nothing made sense to me.

-What is a window surface ?
+What is a window surface ? <br>
-What is the logical and the physical device ?
+What is the logical and the physical device ? <br>
-What is image and image view ?
+What is image and image view ? <br>

 Although I was able to create a very simple triangle scene, I didn’t understand much about what was going on under the hood.
 This was not unusual to me.
 I have always faced difficulties with new advanced topics, and experience has taught not me to dwell on the lack of understanding, and instead continue progressing deeper into the topic.
 Grasping the topic is inevitable with time.
 This rule has never failed me, which is why I continued re-reading the Vulkan documentation, and adding more advanced features.